 American Bison at the Maxwell Wildlife Refuge

 Maxwell Wildlife Refuge near Canton, Kansas is home to one of the few surviving wild buffalo herds.
-There are about 250 buffalo and 50 elk on the refuge.
+As of January 2016 there were about 20 buffalo and 85 elk on the refuge.
 Each fall there is an auction of surplus buffalo.

 It began in 1859, when a small herd of buffalo were driven into the area around the Maxwell homestead.
 The Maxwell family wanted to preserve a piece of prairie, with a roaming herd of buffalo, for future generations and in 1943, the Henry Maxwell estate donated 2,560 acres of land to the Kansas Forestry, Fish, and Game Commission for the creation of the Maxwell Wildlife Refuge dedicated to bison and other prairie species.